 finalto keep subclasses from overriding it.

-It's fine if all of the steps will be abstract.
+It is fine if all of the steps will be abstract.
 However, some steps might benefit from having some default implementation.
-Subclasses won't be forced to implement those.
+Subclasses will not be forced to implement those.

 Think of adding hooks between the "proper" steps, as well as at the beginning and end of the template method.

 For each variation of an algorithm, extend the abstract class by creating a new concrete subclass.
 It must implement all required steps, but may also override some optional ones.

 - Helps to eliminate code duplication.